wallclockbuilder/kiva-lender-mawueli/index.md

 ## Who am I?
 I grew up in the villages of Ghana, West Africa!
+I love using technology to solve the problems I see in my communities.

 As Software Engineer, I know for a fact that `In this age of technological inhumanity, It's a world that forces lifelong insecurity`.
 So I help out with 0% interest micro-business loans.